POISON APPLE? NO! – POISON ABCESS!

-This was great, giving me more mobility and I even joined my local Dramatic Club where I was able to perform in the chorus and the dance group.
+This was great, giving me more mobility.
+I even joined my local Dramatic Club where I was able to perform in the chorus and the dance group.

 I married at 21 and life was sweet, I worked as a Dental Nurse and loved my job.
-At aged 23 my hip failed and I had to have a pseudo arthrosis, basically, my hip was removed and I was on traction for 8 weeks – I had a metal bar through my bone just below the knee.
+Aged 23 my hip failed and I had to have a pseudo arthrosis.
+Basically my hip was removed and I was on traction for 8 weeks.
+I had a metal bar through my bone just below the knee.
 When this was removed it was the worse pain ever (little did I know what was to come!) – much worse than when I had my two children!

 I managed, but used crutches and a wheelchair – I had two children after having to give up my job – what a wrench that was!
 I longed to be able to walk holding my childrens’ hands – it’s the simple things that you come to appreciate when they are taken away from you don’t you.